SquilliamX/Foundry-erc20-2024/notes.md

 ```

 `vm.startBroadcast` & `vm.stopBroadcast`: All logic inbetween these two cheatcodes will be broadcasted/executed directly onto the blockchain.
+Broadcast is just a tool that allows msg.sender to become the owner of the contract.
+So you would be the owner, not the deployment script.
+And when using deployment scripts that use `broadcast` in tests, the test contract would become the msg.sender.
 example: (from `foundry-smart-contract-lottery/script/DeployRaffle.s.sol`)
 ```js
 contract DeployRaffle is Script {